-Quality Care at the End of Life - It's What We All Want

-By Lorraine May, M.A.
+Quality Care at the End of Life - It's What We All Want By Lorraine May, M.A.

 When we bring our new dog into our home, the last thing we want to think about is his inevitable passing.
 But we must prepare for the end so that our friend will have the best quality of life possible.
 End of life care for our dog, including being present for the euthanasia, can be the greatest gift we give him.
 Not surprisingly, this sacred act of love benefits us as well.
 Ann, who lost two dogs this year, shares: "One of the rewards is feeling you can give your dog a fraction of the love and support he has shown to you.
 Our grief is a testament to what is best about us as humans - our capacity to love and be loved.
 I hope this article lends support to those of you who are grieving or facing difficult decisions.
 If you are ambivalent regarding your role, I present these convincing heartfelt testimonies Journey's End with Misha and Zeb I had the privilege of accompanying both Misha and Zeb to the end of their journeys.
 The end of life care I provided was the natural culmination of a lifetime of mutual trust and love.
 Being there for them and with them, made me a more compassionate, stronger and wiser person.
-Knowing that each moment could be their last invited an scoriger and which person references they brought to my life.
+Knowing that each moment could be their last invited an exceptional appreciation for the richness they brought to my life.
 Misha, rescued on her way to a shelter, passed away in 2000 at 161⁄2 years.
 Her legacy is The Misha May Foundation, a non-profit dog rescue created to help homeless dogs like her.
 Misha outlived her 30 day prognosis by nine months.
 Two months before she died, we were hiking and swimming in Alaska!
 Misha demonstrated daily that until death came she wanted us to celebrate each moment.
 Zeb passed away within a few months of his cancer diagnosis at 11 years old.
 Always the perfect gentleman, he faced his end with grace.
 Zeb and I worked together rehabilitating the rescued Misha May dogs.
 We were a team and I still miss him.
 Although I was helpless to prolong his life, I was grateful I could ease his transition.
 Intimate Portraits of Caregivers and Their Beloveds Bella, a sweet quirky 'chow hound', became uncharacteristically companionable in the remaining three weeks following her cancer diagnosis.
-Robert: "I saw Bella's personality change as her way of saying that she appreciated me.
-This time was very special for us.
-She passed away peacefully at home.
-I accepted my sweet sorrow as a gift - the gift of keeping an open heart."
-Rocky, relinquished to a shelter at an elderly age, was sad, confused, and deteriorating very quickly Doug: "It is emotionally very hard to know that a dog will be with you for only a short time, but it is in the shelter.
+Robert: "I saw Bella's personality change as her way of saying that she appreciated very gratifying to know that you are making his twilight years the best ones of his Sydney, always sweet and shy, ultimately lost interest in the things he had previously Ann: "It's very sad to watch your once playful, active dog suddenly become old, sick and have difficulty getting around.
+We exhausted the medical possibilities and it became time to say goodbye.
+Dodger, our protector from puppyhood, became immobile at 14 years old due to an untreatable nerve disease.
+Barbi: "It was so hard to lose him so quickly, but I'm glad we kept him with us.
+It was an honor to care for him for his final five weeks.
+Gabe, who was patient with whatever came his way, lived to be nearly 16.
+His condition was never definitively diagnosed.